lukas99o/ResturangDB-API/README.md

 ## A couple more notes:
 MenuItem needs you to supply if the item is available this is just true or false.
 Also you need to supply a Foreign key to the specific menu that the MenuItem belongs to.
-For example the Database comes with some data for you to play around with and there is a MainMenu and a Drinks Menu if you want to add to MainMenu supply Foreign key 1 etc.
+For example the Database comes with some data for you to play around with and there is a Main Menu and a Drinks Menu if you want to add to Main Menu input Foreign key 1 etc.